Isaiah Chapter 20

 Isaiah 20:3 “And the LORD said, Like as my servant Isaiah hath walked naked and barefoot three years [for] a sign and wonder upon Egypt and upon Ethiopia;”

-“My servant” designates that places Isaiah among a select group such as Abraham, Moses and others.
+“My servant” is a designation that places Isaiah among a select group such as Abraham, Moses and others.
 Isaiah’s nakedness and bare feet symbolized the coming desolation and shame of Egypt and Ethiopia at the hands of the Assyrians.

 Three years are an important length of time throughout the Bible.
 We find that Jesus’ formal ministry upon the earth lasted 3-½ years.
 Even in Daniel, he speaks of time, times, and half a time.
 I could go on and mention many others, but I believe you see the connection with this time.